 It’s hard not to notice when you consume so many shows and movies and franchises over the years — when you love so many things about them and want to love them more — and you rarely if ever see anyone like you in those spaces, in those worlds.

 Helen Cho is played by Korean actor Claudia Kim, and it’s always nice when Hollywood doesn’t just swap out one kind of Asian for another because #alllooksame.
-Is she still a background character?
-Well, sure.
-But the fact that we don’t learn much about her doesn’t bother me as much in a movie full of larger-than-life characters whose personal lives, even when glimpsed, are always secondary to the mission.
+The fact that we don’t learn much about her doesn’t bother me as much in a movie full of larger-than-life characters whose personal lives, even when glimpsed, are always secondary to the mission.
 Dr. Helen Cho is a badass geneticist whose invention can rebuild damaged skin and MAKE ORGANS and shit.
 Her science makes Tony Stark look like the little kid he kind of is.
 She’s not an Avenger, she doesn’t get a lot of screen time, but she gets her moment.

 I knew she was going to be in the movie, but I wasn’t expecting her to have such a pivotal (if still too small!) role.
 My expectations regarding the super white, super male Marvel movie universe are low when it comes to seeing people of color, women of color in particular.
 I was surprised at how excited I felt watching the few scenes Kim was in.
 Representation in pop culture is something I do think about as an Asian American, but most days it’s pretty far down the list.
 When I rant about it, usually in response to some Orientalism or some stupid ninja reference on a TV show, invariably someone will say, “Aren’t there much bigger things to worry about?”
 And I’ll feel chastened, because yes, of course there are — much, much bigger things.